 c.
-Identify possible topics and issues for consideration in ITU-T from a strategic standardisation perspective.
+Identify possible topics and issues for consideration by TSAG from a strategic standardisation perspective.

 d.
-To provide input via TSAG to relevant groups and assist, as appropriate, in the development of long-term strategic plans for the Sector.
+To provide input to TSAG, in the development of long-term strategic plans for the Sector.

 e.
-In order to progress and facilitate discussion in the Rapporteur Group, “champions” may be selected from among the members of the Group to provide information on the substance of individual issues and topics.
+In order to progress and facilitate discussion in the Rapporteur Group, “champions” may be selected from among the members of the Group to provide information on the substance of individual issues and topics to TSAG.

 f.
 The Rapporteur Group meeting is open to participation from all ITU-T members.
-At the discretion of the management team of the Rapporteur Group, individual experts may be invited to join the meetings.
+At the discretion of the management team of the Rapporteur Group, individual experts may be invited to join relevant meetings.

 g.
-The TSB Director is invited to play an active advisory role in the RG, and in particular to provide the output of Technology Watch as instructed by WTSA Res.
+The TSB Director is invited to play an active consultative role in the RG, in particular to provide the output of Technology Watch as instructed by WTSA Res.
 66 (rev. Dubai, 2012) and of the chief technology officer (CTO) meetings that he organises in accordance with WTSA Res.
 68 (Rev. Dubai, 2012).

 h.
 RG-SS shall use e-meetings and/or collocate with existing meetings as much as possible.